DerekSelander/LLDB/README.md

   Creates a custom dtrace script that profiles modules in an executable based upon its memory layout and ASLR.
 Provide no arguments if you want a count of all the modules firing.
   Provide a module if you want to dump all the methods as they occur.
+The location of the script is copied to your computer so you can paste the soon to be executed dtrace script in the Terminal.

+  WARNING: YOU MUST DISABLE ROOTLESS TO USE DTRACE

       # Trace all Objective-C code in UIKit
       (lldb) pmodule UIKit